blueskythlikesclouds/DivaModLoader/README.md

     3. Open the dropdown menu -> select from the list `dinput8.dll` -> press Add
     4. Make sure it says `dinput8(native, builtin)`. if not, press Edit and select `Native and Builtin`.

+Some mods may require specific versions of the Visual C++ Redistributable to be installed on your system, even though DIVA Mod Loader itself doesn't need them.
+To ensure full compatibility with all mods, please install [Visual C++ Redistributable Runtimes All-in-One](https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/).

 ## Features

 ### Configuration File